emchang3/import-reorder/README.md

 # import-reorder

 Re-orders imports in JavaScript and TypeScript files.
+Requires use of semicolons.

 ## Usage (WIP)